pivotal-mea-pa/caps/README.md

 By default when you set the environment context you will have full administrative privileges to the environment, as long as you have the IaaS credentials with the appropriate role to access the bootstrap Terraform state.
 Access to the bastion instance using the bastion admin user and password is the highest level of access and it grants you access to all the bootstrap automation infrastructure as well as the keys to the access the IaaS.
 Hence, the bastion credentials should be considered highly sensitive.
 In the event the credentials need to be changed then the generated password can be tainted in the bootstrap Terraform state and the bastion instance rebuilt without affecting already deployed infrastructure.

-If you need to grant access to the internal VPC network resources then you can create additional VPN credentials which can be shared by traditional means.
+If you need to grant non-admin access to the internal VPC network resources when VPN is configured and direct SSH has been disabled, you can create additional VPN credentials which can be shared by traditional means.
 To create a new VPN user.

 1) SSH into the bastion instance as the admin and note down the password for `sudo`.